Xe-Xo/SplendorML/README.md

 Futher complications involve the degree of randomness that can occur.
 When a Card is Reserved or Bought from the available pool it is replaced by a card remaining in the deck.
 This means that the branching factor can skyrocket to +30-40.

+##### Optimisations

+Evaluation of Opponent, Random Cards and Discarding Gems have been reduced to:
+Random Choice of the Worst Heuristical Eval for Current Player.
+The hope being that the player makes the best action given the "guestimated" worst action for them from the opponents.

 # TODOS